tzach/apiPlay/.github/ISSUE_TEMPLATE/70-build-issue.md

 ---
-name: "☕ Build/Installation Issue"
+name: "☕ Build Issue"
-about: Use this template for build/installation issues
+about: Use this template for build issues
-labels: 'type:build/install'
+labels: 'build'
 ---

-<em>Please make sure that this is a build/installation issue.
+Please make sure that this is a build issue.

 **System information**
 - OS Platform and Distribution (e.g., Linux Ubuntu 16.04):
 - GCC/Compiler version (if compiling from source):

 **Describe the problem**